Asterix the Gaul | Asterix and Cleopatra | The Twelve Tasks of Asterix | Asterix versus Cæsar

 A second strong Asterix film from Mikros and M6, this time an entirely original plot that nevertheless feels true to the spirit of the Asterix films.
 They include many of the background characters, such as the pirates (who lose four ships in this film, an all-new record).
 The film opens with a strong sequence showing Getafix gathering mistletoe by throwing his boomerang-like golden sickle, and surfing through the oak trees in a sequence similar to that seen in Disney's Tarzan (1999).

 A little more of village life is revealed, as Getafix apparently is the village's schoolteacher as well as druid.
 It also shows more about druids, being the first film in which other genuine druids appear.
 Though often seen in the books we see the Carnutes' Forest for the first time in an adaptation.
 We learn that druids not only have white beards but the cairns of piled stones outside their homes can identify them.
 They are not allowed to write – passing their knowledge directly from druid's mouth to druid's ear - or fall out of trees.
-They consider the Carnutes' Forest sacred, with a giant sign at its entrance stating 'No non-druids allowed (or females obviously)'.
+They consider the Carnutes' Forest sacred, with a giant sign at its entrance stating 'No non-druids allowed (or women obviously)'.
 Why the druids have a giant sign outside the forest when they are forbidden from writing is never revealed.
 (Presumably magic is the reason why anyone, no matter from which direction they approach the forest, always arrive at this exact spot.)